ChickTech/mobile-app-tutorial/location/index.rst

 Location
 ========

-Imagine that you are an app inventor living in MacEnrique, IL.
+Imagine that you are an app inventor living in Snuffalo Cove, IL.
 Your housemate PJ has an interesting problem: whenever there's a full moon she turns into a werewolf and runs all over town terrorizing rabbits, squirrels, and other small animals.
 After a full night of being a werewolf, PJ usually wakes up in a random place with no memory of how she got there, along with a huge craving for waffles [#]_.
 Knowing that you're an app inventor, she asks you to make an app to help her out.

 Download :download:`WerewolfAssistant.aia` and :doc:`import it into App Inventor </appendix/importing-projects/index>`.
 The screen will look like this: